molgenis/molgenis-service-armadillo/doc/ui.md

 ![Armadillo project folder](img/ui/view-project-folder.png)

-Here you can upload files into that folder, or click on the tables (files) to preview their contents.
+Here you can upload files to that folder, or click on the tables (files) to preview their contents.

 ![Armadillo project file preview](img/ui/preview-file.png)